Reading Flows 101

 WHAT’S THE FLOW?

 You hear it constantly this time of year.
-“What’s the flow at Bell Crossing?”
+“What’s the flow at Bell Crossing on the Bitterroot River?”
 “Oh crap, it came up 300cfs!”
 “Hey, it only came up 300 cfs.”
 What does it all mean?
 Where are these people getting this information?

 It all starts at the USGS website, Streamflows for Montana.
 This is the URL https://waterdata.usgs.gov/mt/nwis/current?type=flow .You can also find this information at The Missoulian Angler Fly Shop’s fishing report, if that’s faster.
 That’s where you find the information on river flow.
 This will allow you to understand in much greater detail the information that’s available from this website, and how to interpret it.